erudit/erudit-ps-documentation/docs/source/tagset/id-attribution-tips.rst

 Attribution Tips for @id
 ========================

-Para compose an ``@id``, one must combine the prefix of the type of element with a whole number as shown below:
+To compose an ``@id``, one must combine the prefix of the type of element with a whole number as shown below:

 +------------------------+---------------------------+---------+---------------------+